All Episodes

 Telephone number if you'd like to join us, 800-282-2882.

-The email address is L Rushbo at EIBNet.com.
+The email address is LRushbo at EIBnet.com.

-As many of you people know, I am singularly and solely responsible for placing into the public domain the name of Bobby Gindle, the governor of Louisiana, as a high-ranking vice presidential nominee and choice for Senator McCain to look at.
+As many of you people know, I am singularly and solely responsible for placing into the public domain the name of Bobby Jindal, the governor of Louisiana, as a high-ranking vice presidential nominee and choice for Senator McCain to look at.

-H.R., what was this?
+HR, what was this?

-Esquire magazine wants to talk to me about this.
+Esquire Magazine wants to talk to me about this.

 I just remembered this.

-Esquire Mag for their October issue.
+Esquire for their October issue?

-Seventy-five most influential people.
+75 most influential people.

-And I I'm not one of the seventy-five.
+And I'm not one of the 75.

 Well, by Oct.